 Overloading the inverter will cause a automatic shut off to activate.
 Removing the load will allow the inverter to reset.

 DOOR BELL

-The door bell module is located under the galley flip up shelf on all models except the 34 ', which is located under the dinette table.
+The door bell module is located under the galley flip up shelf.
 The module uses 4 "C" batteries.
 The batteries should be removed during long periods of storage.

-ANTENNA/CABLE/SATELLITE ANTENNA WIRING
+SATELLITE ANTENNA PRE-WIRING